cirosantilli/db/mysql.md

     SELECT c0+c1        FROM t WHERE `c0+c1` > 0; #(2)
     DROP TABLE t;

 It would of course be possible to get all the results and then filter them using a programming language, but the list of all results might be too long.

-###order by
+### ORDER BY

 Order select output by one or more columns.